Beating the Negativity Behind the Word “Favorites”

 The competition world can be especially demanding.
 Dancers face corrections, pressure, and moments of self doubt.
 This is where the support of adults and guardians matters most.
 Our role is to remind them that struggle is part of learning, that mistakes are part of improvement, and that confidence is built through consistency, patience, and perseverance.
 Success is not instant.
 It is shaped over time by showing up, working hard, and continuing even when things feel difficult.

-It is also important to remember that readiness looks different for every child.
-Pushing a dancer into skills, roles, or expectations they are not prepared for can create fear, frustration, or even injury.
-True progress happens when dancers are challenged with care, when they are encouraged to stretch while still feeling safe and supported.
-This balance allows both their ability and their confidence to grow.
+Advancing a dancer into skills, roles, or expectations before they are prepared can sometimes create fear, frustration, or even injury.
+True progress happens when dancers are challenged with care.
+They are encouraged to stretch while still feeling safe and supported.
+This balance allows both ability and confidence to grow together.

 Our hope is that we can move away from the idea of favoritism and instead embrace understanding, empathy, and encouragement.
 When dancers learn to trust their own path and support one another’s journeys, we are not only building stronger performers.
 We are helping shape confident, resilient young people who believe in themselves, on the stage and in life.